 MTN-044/IPM 053/CCN019 was a single-site, randomized (1:1), open-label Phase 1 trial.
 The study assessed the pharmacokinetics and safety of one silicone elastomer vaginal matrix rings containing 200 mg of dapivirine and 320 mg of levonorgestrel.
 The study enrolled 25 healthy, HIV-uninfected, non-pregnant women between 18-45 years of age.
-The participants used the vaginal ring either continuously or cyclically (worn for 28 days and taken out for two days) for approximately 90 days and were followed up for approximately 26 weeks.
+The participants used the vaginal ring either continuously or cyclically (worn for 28 days and taken out for two days) for approximately 90 days and were followed up for a total duration of approximately 26 weeks.
 The primary focus of MTN-044/IPM 053/CCN019 was the collection of pharmacokinetic and safety data on the vaginal ring containing a combination of dapivirine and levonorgestrel, formulated with higher dapivirine dose strengths than previously evaluated in Phase 3 trials.
-Furthermore, the study assessed the vaginal bleeding patterns associated with using the DPV-LNG VR either continuously or cyclically for approximately 90 days.
-This study also investigated the acceptability of and adherence to this biomedical HIV prevention-plus-contraception method as well as the vaginal microenvironment (microflora and biomarkers) and the HIV inhibitory activity in cervical tissue during approximately 90 days of continuous or cyclic study product use.
+Furthermore, MTN-044/IPM 053/CCN019 assessed the vaginal bleeding patterns associated with using the DPV-LNG VR either continuously or cyclically for approximately 90 days.
+This study also investigated the acceptability of and adherence to this biomedical HIV prevention-plus-contraception method and evaluated the vaginal microenvironment (microflora and biomarkers) and the HIV inhibitory activity in cervical tissue during approximately 90 days of continuous or cyclic study product use.
 MTN-044/IPM 053/CCN019 was the first study to assess local and systemic PK, safety and tolerability of the DPV-LNG VR when used by women continuously versus cyclically for approximately 90 days.

 The study completed follow-up on October 7, 2019.
 Primary results were presented at the HIV Research for Prevention (HIVR4P) conference held virtually on January 27-28 and February 3-4, 2021.
-The primary manuscript which includes data from both MTN-030 and MTN-044 is currently in development.
+Primary and secondary manuscripts are in development.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development